 - In Inception, Cobb interviews Ariadne for the role of team architect entirely without warning and without actually telling her what the job is, reasoning that he has to know she can actually do it before he can give her the details.
 Over the course of the impromptu test, he challenges her to draw a maze in one minute that he can't solve in one minute.
 She gets it right on the third try.

 - The eponymous Men in Black draws in applicants from the very best in the military and police for a series of exams — without ever telling them what exactly the test will be like.
-Along with the incredibly awkward written exam in egg-shaped chairs with no desks, the applicants are pitted against a variety of menacing-looking aliens in a shooting range... and not told that the real target of this exercise is actually the harmless-looking girl.
-The entire class flunks out and has their memory of the incident erased — except for James Edwards, the future J. It's implied that the purpose of the tests was to find someone who uses common sense as the egg-shaped chairs are in a large room with a single table in the middle and J was the only one who thought to drag it over to his chair even though doing so caused a huge racket since trying to write the answers on the test paper by holding it against the inner surface of the egg chairs was nearly impossible without tearing the paper, and is a fast thinker as the little girl in question was holding an advanced physics book and the said aliens were actually in middle of harmless activities, such as exercising or about to sneeze, not someone who just follows orders blindly
+It starts with an incredibly awkward written exam in inconvenient egg-shaped chairs with no desks.
+After that, the applicants are pitted against a variety of menacing-looking aliens in a shooting range.
+The entire class flunks out and has their memory of the incident erased — except for NYPD officer James Edwards, the future J. It's implied that the purpose of the tests was to find someone who uses common sense and initiative; the egg-shaped chairs are in a large room with a single table in the middle, and J was the only one who thought to drag it over to his chair to overcome the deskless egg-shaped chair problem, even though doing so caused a huge racket.
+He passes a test of perception and discretion in the alien shooting gallery, as the one little girl target he ended up shooting was holding an advanced physics book and the said aliens were actually in middle of harmless activities, such as exercising or about to sneeze.
+They were looking for someone who can independently deduce and can take the initiative, not someone who follows orders blindly.
+He gets bonus points for being the only applicant to think it's peculiar (and to him amusing) that none of the applicants know what exactly is going on.
+J had already caught Agent K's eye by having the tenacity to run down a superhuman alien on foot.

 - Parodied in the Postal film adaptation: the interview process for one Incompetence, Inc. involves ever more surreal and nonsensical questions, asked by a hostile stenographer who doesn't even bother to wait for answers, until the Postal Guy snaps entirely.
 His outburst gets him to the top of the list.